robbi5/kleineanfragen/README.md

 kleineAnfragen.
 ===============

-Liberating *kleine Anfragen* from *Parlamentsdokumentationssysteme*.
+Collecting *kleine Anfragen* from *Parlamentsdokumentationssystemen* for easy search- and linkability.

 Development
 -----------